top of page

 A New Gait

 From the moment he made this ultimate decision, I committed to respecting it.

-My gait became more deliberate, influenced by the stigma surrounding suicide - a double-edged sword of intense grief and perceived judgment.
+Though it was the most challenging period of my life, I discovered a built-in resilience, allowing me to move forward and create a new world guided by faith.
 Through it all, I gained a broader perspective: that death is not the end, but, if we choose, a season of rebirth.

 Comments